On 09.06.2020 a security relevant correction has been released by SAP SE. The manufacturer resolves an issue within ABAP.

 Missing authority checks are still the most common security defect related to authorizations in custom code.
 Since SAP uses an explicit authorization model, an authority checks must be coded in order to be executed.
 If an explicit check is not coded, all users have access.
 This type of vulnerability not only exists in SAP standard it also exists in customer coding.
 Check your custom developments for vulnerabilities that pose a risk to your systems.
 SecurityBridge helps detect code vulnerabilities before they are implemented in production.

-Additional authorization checks are introduced via the Switchable Authorization Framework (SACF) for new authorization object V_VBAK_AAT, function modules CRM_DELETE_OBSOLETE_DMR_ITEM, CRM_READ_DMR_ITEMS_FOR_CRM_SER, CRM_READ_DMR_ITEMS_FOR_CRM_W_D for Scenario CRM_SRV_EXT_BILLING - CRM External Billing RFC FM for Correction Reports And the good news are: a workaround exists, too!
-This was suggested by the SAP security experts: "Maintain strict governance on object S_RFC (no "*" in function groups or names) in all user roles.
-Alternatively, implement UCON and switch off remote capability of unused function modules."
+Additional authorization checks are introduced via the Switchable Authorization Framework (SACF) for new authorization object V_VBAK_AAT, function modules CRM_DELETE_OBSOLETE_DMR_ITEM, CRM_READ_DMR_ITEMS_FOR_CRM_SER, CRM_READ_DMR_ITEMS_FOR_CRM_W_D for Scenario CRM_SRV_EXT_BILLING - CRM External Billing RFC FM for Correction Reports Circumstances exist that prevent the timely installation of a patch provided by the manufacturer.
+In such cases, you may consider applying the suggested workaround as a temporary or compensating mitigation: "Maintain strict governance on object S_RFC (no "*" in function groups or names) in all user roles.
+Alternatively, implement UCON and switch off remote capability of unused function modules.".

 The advisory 2541823 describes a problem within an ABAP based systems of a specific version.
 Affected versions are described below.
 ABAP software is deployed in various software components and is widely used within the SAP product portfolio.